VLNA is now synonymous with the G4DDK low noise preamplifier for

 low noise, higher dynamic range second stage than existing

 The original VLNA was meant for 23cm only.
 The noise matching was optimised for 1296MHz operation.
 It wasn't long before I discovered that the design could be stretched to 2320MHz and later to 3400MHz and down to 432MHz.
 All from one PCB design!

 After a board redesign the Issue 2 board has been in constant production for about 10 years.
 One change that has had to be introduced is the the original ATF54143 is no longer manufactured and it is now replaced by the (almost) identical SAV-541+

 It would be unfair not to recognise the contribution by RW3BP.
 Sergie did some great work on the original VLNA and improved its input match, lowered the noise figure and improved its stability.
 However, not all of Sergie's ideas are practical from a production point of view and so the VLNA has adopted just some of his ideas including use of the MGF4919 as the first stage.
 In practice this has provided a lower noise figure than the previous NE32584 and a noise figure of around 0.25dB is now typical.
 Previously it was time consuming, but possible, to get below 0.30dB and occasionally to 0.25 and even down to 0.22dB.
-Now, these numbers are open to debate in view of the difficulties of accurate and repeateably measuring such low noise figures with any great meaning.
+Now, these numbers are open to debate in view of the uncertainties of accurate and repeateably measuring such low noise figures with any great meaning.
 However after many hundreds of measurements in Europe, and North America, it can be claimed that 0.25dB is achievable and on-air results in EME operation have confirmed the extremely low noise figures achieved by builders of the VLNA.

 VLNA9 uses a different input device in order to achieve a noise